MMMakena/DSA2040-GROUP2-LAB-1/README.md

 ## Overview
 - Through Microsoft SQL, the database Retail Data Warehouse was created.
 We ran the `schema.sql` and created the 4 different tables; dim_date,dim_product,dim_store and fact_sales.
 - Looking through the tables, there was no data inputted.
-We created a new query `import files.sql`under the database and loaded the CSV file of each table.
+We created a new query `import files.sql`under the database and loaded the CSV files of each table.
 - We loaded the data successfully  and use `queries.sql` to run different analytical queries.
 The queries executed successfully.
 - We did the reflection and discussions on an rmd file `QUESTION 5.Rmd`.
+- We used the Github in visual studio to push the files.

 ## Team members
 - Mitchel Makena- 667413(@MMMakena)